TritonDataCenter/rfd/rfd/0061/README.md

 - Describe an architure which does not regress existing functionality but does reduce impact on the datacenter when one or more instances are unavailable.
-- Outline what needs to be done to allow CNAPI to co-exist with multiple instances of itself and be be brought up to the model described above.
+- Outline changes required to allow CNAPI to co-exist with multiple instances of itself.

+## About CNAPI

-CNAPI is comprised of a number of sub-systems, so it is worthwhile to look at each sub-system in turn.
+CNAPI is comprised of a number of sub-systems, so it is worthwhile to look at each in turn.
 We shall examine how each one works and what changes, if any, are required to in order to allow them to correctly operate multiple CNAPI instances.
 As currently designed, some CNAPI subsystems are more able to deal other CNAPI instances running alongsie without unwanted or undefined behavior, such as unintentional overwriting of data) of itself running in parallel than others.

 In general, the guiding principle should be to allow any CNAPI instance to provide correct and up to date information and successfully fulfill any request, regardless of which other CNAPI instance may have initiated or performed the work.

-### A note about Agents

-Loosely speaking, agents are of services running mainly in the global zone.
-Some agents may also run within zones to provide facilities to the core service running within a zone.
-Some examples of these are the 'config-agent' and 'amon-agent'.
-They typically are a means of performing operations which require greater access to operation system facilities, such as creation of zones, gathering metrics, etc.

-## CNAPI subsystems

 Much of CNAPI can be broken down into rough subsystems responsible for certain functionality.
 These are described below.

-### Restify HTTP Server
+## Restify HTTP Server

 The primary method of interacting with CNAPI and its various subsystems is CNAPI's use of restify which presents an HTTP server interface.

-### Relationship with the Ur Agent
+## Ur

-When a compute node comes comes online, it starts the Ur agent.
-The main reason for Ur's existence is to bootstrap the compute node setup process, and debugging/troubleshooting.
-Ur is always present on a compute node, even if the compute node is unsetup and other agents are not yet installed.
-It connects to the datacenter rabbitmq AMQP server (on which CNAPI listens) and broadcasts a message to the routing key 'ur.startup.#'.
-Unsetup compute nodes periodically emit messages to 'ur.sysinfo' to alert any listening CNAPI instances that the server exists.
+When a compute node (or headnode) boots up it starts the Ur agent service.
+Ur exists primarily to bootstrap the compute node setup process and facilitate debugging and troubleshooting.
+Ur is a part of the "platform" and so is always present on a compute node, even if the compute node is unsetup.
+On start-up it connects to the datacenter rabbitmq AMQP server (on which CNAPI listens) and broadcasts a message to the routing key 'ur.startup.#'.
+Unsetup compute nodes periodically emit messages to 'ur.sysinfo' to notify any listening CNAPI instances that the compute node exists.
 Both of these types of messages contain the compute node's current 'sysinfo' payload at the time the message was sent.

-When CNAPI starts up it also broadcasts a request to all listening Ur agents for their sysinfo payloads.
+When CNAPI starts it also broadcasts to all listening Ur agents a request for their sysinfo payloads.
 It connects to the 'ur.cnapi' queue.
 It then binds to this queue the routing keys, 'ur.startup.#' and 'ur.sysinfo.#'.

-### Ur messages

 When multiple CNAPI consumers are connected to a single queue, the expected behaviour is round-robin distribution of messages amongst connected consumer CNAPI instancess.
-That is, given the case of two compute nodes emitting sysinfo, and two CNAPIs present, the expected idea is that each CNAPI would receive a message from one server.
+That is, given the case of two compute nodes emitting sysinfo, and two CNAPIs present, the expected idea is that each CNAPI would receive a message from one compute node.

-If one CNAPI instance gets a startup or sysinfo message it is its responsibility take any necessary action on it:
+If one CNAPI instance receives a startup or sysinfo message it is its responsibility take any necessary action on it.

 These actions include:

-- updating sysinfo value for that server in moray
+- updating sysinfo value in moray for that compute node
 - starting a server-sysinfo workflow for that server
 - update running status, in the case of unsetup servers

-### Relationship With the Compute Node Agent

-One type of global-zone agent is the compute node agent, or `cn-agent`.
-It allows CNAPI to execute actions on the compute node as well as receive periodic data from it.
-It's role as it relates to CNAPI, as well as strategies to allow multiple CNAPI to service its requests, will be described in greater detail in the following sections.
+### HA Status

+This aspect of CNAPI should be HA-ready.

-### Waitlist
+## Waitlist

 One of the facilities CNAPI provides is the ability of creating waitlist tickets.
 These objects enable clients to wait on a queue for sequential access